coderslane/official_website/README.md

 # official_website
-I mdae this website for learning purpose
+I made this website for learning purpose